1948 Utah Utes football team

-The 1948 Utah Redskins football team was an American football team that represented the University of Utah as a member of the Skyline Six Conference during the 1948 college football season.
-In their 24th season under head coach Ike Armstrong, the Redskins compiled an overall record of 8–1–1 with a mark of 5–0 against conference opponents, winning the Skyline Six title.
+The 1948 Utah Utes football team, or also commonly known as the Utah Redskins, was an American football team that represented the University of Utah as a member of the Skyline Six Conference during the 1948 college football season.
+In their 24th season under head coach Ike Armstrong, the Utes compiled an overall record of 8–1–1 with a mark of 5–0 against conference opponents, winning the Skyline Six title.

 Utah was ranked at No. 48 in the final Litkenhous Difference by Score System ratings for 1948.